Katie Lampson: Bayern Munich

-In January 2014, Stengel skipped the 2014 NWSL College Draft and instead joined the Los Angeles Blues of the since-disbanded USL W-League.
-In June 2014, Stengel joined Frauen-Bundesliga side Bayern Munich.
+In January 2014, Lampson skipped the 2014 NWSL College Draft and instead joined the Los Angeles Blues of the since-disbanded USL W-League.
+In June 2014, Lampson joined Frauen-Bundesliga side Bayern Munich.
 She helped Bayern win the 2014–15 Frauen Bundesliga title, leading the team with nine goals.

 Washington Spirit

-In December 2015, Stengel signed with the Washington Spirit.
+In December 2015, Lampson signed with the Washington Spirit.
 In her first season with the team, she played in 19 regular season matches, starting 10, totaling 928 minutes.
-Stengel contributed four goals during the season, tied for second most on the team.
+Lampson contributed four goals during the season, tied for second most on the team.
 In 2016 Washington advanced to the NWSL Championship Game.
 The game was tied 2–2 after extra time and went to penalties.
-Stengal converted her penalty, but Washington lost to the Western New York Flash 3–2 on penalties.
+Lampson converted her penalty, but Washington lost to the Western New York Flash 3–2 on penalties.

-Stengel appeared in five games for the Spirit in 2017 before she was released by the club on June 28, 2017.
+Lampson appeared in five games for the Spirit in 2017 before she was released by the club on June 28, 2017.